szjani/predaddy/README.md

 ### 1.1

+#### Allowed private variables in events

+Until now you had to override serialize and unserialize methods if you added any private members to your event classes even if you extended EventBase.
+Serialization now uses reflection which might have small performance drawback but it is quite handy.
+So if you extend EventBase, you can forget this problem.

-Closures are supported.
+#### Closures are supported

 Useful in unit tests or in simple cases.

 ```php
 $closure = function (Event $event) {